-Susan K. Barnett, an Emmy-nominated investigative journalist (ABC News magazines Prime Time Live, 20/20, and Dateline NBC) now consults with nonprofits at the nexus of media/communications/advocacy.
-Susan works with a diverse range of organizations and leaders committed to domestic issues: race, economic equality, immigration, LGBTQ & gender equality, gun safety, prison reform, climate change, religious freedom and more); global health, development and humanitarian assistance; interfaith dialogue.
+Susan K. Barnett, an Emmy-nominated investigative journalist (ABC News magazines Prime Time Live, 20/20, and Dateline NBC) now consults with leaders and nonprofits at the nexus of media/communications/advocacy.
+Susan works with a diverse range of secular and faith-based organizations and leaders committed to domestic issues that include: race, economic equality, immigration, LGBTQ, gender equality, reproductive health, gun safety, prison reform, climate change, religious freedom and more.
+International focus is on global health and development, humanitarian assistance, access to safe water and sanitation.

 A bit more about me:

-I was fortunate enough to spend 16 years as an investigative producer/director for some of the most successful newsmagazines in U.S. television history: Prime Time Live, 20/20 (ABC News), and Dateline (NBC News).
-It was a time when our shows were drawing audiences in the millions with in-depth reporting.
-I got to report and produce stories on a wide range of topics: the lack of quality affordable daycare, the deregulation of the federal meat inspection program, congressional conflicts-of-interest, the American puppy mill industry, abuse of migrant labor by the U.S. government, pilot fatigue, labor and food abuses at the fastest growing grocery chain and dozens more.
+I was fortunate enough to spend 16 years as an investigative producer/director, working for some of the most successful broadcast newsmagazines in U.S. television history: Prime Time Live, 20/20 (ABC News), and Dateline (NBC News).
+It was a time when our shows were drawing audiences in the millions with in-depth, longform reporting.
+I traveled to nearly every state to report and produce stories on a wide range of topics that made real impact: the lack of quality affordable daycare, abuse of migrant labor by the U.S. government, the deregulation of the federal meat inspection program, congressional conflicts-of-interest, the American puppy mill industry, aviation safety, labor and food abuses at the fastest growing grocery chain, and dozens more.

-After leaving the networks, frankly, I wasn't sure what to do next.
+When I left the networks, frankly, I wasn't sure what to do next.
 But broadcast journalism was changing and I wanted a change, too.
-So I started talking to people in the broader world of communications and one by one, they told me that I "thought differently".
+So I started talking to people in the broader world of communications and one by one, they told me that I "thought differently."
 It seems, even though I had left the profession of journalism, I could never stop thinking like a journalist.
+I've found that strategic communications puts my journalism experience to work, increasing impact with targeted messaging that capitalizes on clean writing, skilled editing, and compelling storytelling.

 One of my favorite quotes: